Process Art Activity with Bell Pepper Stamps

 1. Cut notches in the red pepper stamp to make flower petals.

-2. Dip the red pepper in red paint and stamp the flower petals onto the paper.
+2. Dip the red pepper in red paint and stamp onto the paper.

 3. Dip the smaller pepper stamp in yellow paint to make the pollen in the center of the flower.